 The Chartered Professional Accountants of Canada (CPA Canada) and the Canadian Public Accountability Board have recommended that audit committees perform a comprehensive review of the external audit firm at least once every five years.
 CPA Canada issued guidelines in early 2014 to assist audit committees in implementing these recommendations.
 The Audit and Finance Committee of the Board conducted its first comprehensive review of the Company's external auditor, Ernst & Young LLP (EY) in 2014, for the period from 2009 to 2013, using the guidelines and format recommended by CPA Canada.
-EY has been OPG's external auditor since the Company's inception in 1999.
-EY provides audit and audit related services to OPG, including the audit of OPG's annual consolidated financial statements, reviews of OPG's quarterly financial statements, and audits of the financial statements of OPG's consolidated subsidiaries and other financial information.
+EY provides audit and audit related services to OPG, including the audit of OPG's annual consolidated financial statements, reviews of OPG's quarterly financial statements and audits of the financial statements of OPG's consolidated subsidiaries and other financial information.

-In conducting the 2017 review of EY's performance, the Audit and Risk Committee considered input from management, EY, and OPG's internal audit function.
+In conducting the 2018 review of EY's performance, the Audit and Risk Committee considered input from management, EY and OPG's internal audit function.
 The Committee performed this review taking into consideration the information submitted by these parties, as well as their individual experience.
-The results of the 2017 annual review were discussed at the Audit and Risk Committee meeting in August 2017.
-As part of the review, the Committee considered factors such as the auditor's independence, engagement team quality including the Committee's involvement in the selection of EY's lead engagement partner, and communication effectiveness between EY and OPG.
-Upon completion of the review, the Committee was satisfied with the performance of EY, concluded that their reappointment was in the best interests of OPG, and, in November 2017, recommended that the Board reappoint EY as the Company's auditor for the 2018 fiscal year.
-The Board reappointed EY as the Company's auditor for the 2018 fiscal year in November 2017.
+The results of the 2018 annual review were discussed at the Audit and Risk Committee meeting in November 2018.
+As part of the review, the Committee considered factors such as the auditor's independence, engagement team quality, including the Committee's involvement in the selection of EY's lead engagement partner, and communication effectiveness between EY and OPG.
+Upon completion of the review, the Committee was satisfied with the performance of EY, concluded that their reappointment was in the best interests of OPG, and in November 2018, recommended that the Board reappoint EY as the Company's auditor for the 2019 fiscal year in November 2018.